mybonk/mybonk-wiki/workshop-19/README.md

-# Workshop 19: Bitcoin and Lightning Recovery
+# Workshop 19: Own your recovery: Destroy and restore your Bitcoin and Lightning node

 ## Overview